 triggeringProblemsDetails response parameters for the POST request.

-Executions that could not be triggered are different from executions that were triggered but could not be executed—see the API section below for information.
+Executions that can't be triggered are different from executions that are triggered but can't be executed—see the API section below for information.

 List of executions

 The list of executions shows all on-demand executions (triggered by any user via the web UI or API) for a given monitor within the last six hours.

 - The Execution ID is a unique ID assigned to each execution; if you trigger executions from all locations, each location's execution has a different ID.

 - The Triggered column shows the start time of the execution in the logged-in user's time zone.

 - Source shows whether the execution was triggered via the web

 - The User column shows the Dynatrace user ID of the user who triggered the execution.

 - The Location column shows the name of the public or private location from which the monitor was executed.